 From 1 April 2010, any VAT registered business with a turnover in excess of £100,000 per annum has to file their VAT returns online and pay any VAT due electronically.
 Also, any business registering for VAT on or after 1 April 2010 must file their VAT returns online and pay any VAT due electronically, irrespective of their turnover level.

 Businesses registered for VAT before 1 April 2010 with turnover (excluding the VAT element) under £100,000 per annum are able to continue to file paper VAT returns and pay by cheque.
-However, from April 2012 all VAT registered businesses will be required to submit their VAT returns online and pay any VAT due electronically.
-In the meantime it should be noted that for returns commencing after 1 April 2010 any payment by cheque and the VAT return must reach HMRC in sufficient good time for the cheque to have cleared before the due date otherwise a default will be registered.
+However, from April 2012 all VAT registered businesses are required to submit their VAT returns online and pay any VAT due electronically.
+In the meantime, it should be noted that for returns commencing after 1 April 2010 any payment by cheque and the VAT return must reach HMRC insufficient good time for the cheque to have cleared before the due date otherwise a default will be registered.

 Late filing of VAT Return penalties are proposed as follows:-

 |First – nil||First Three – nil|

 Returns more than six months late will also attract a surcharge of 5% of the amount due, with a further 5% surcharge at the twelve months overdue point.
 For ones deliberately withholding returns, the surcharges can be increased up to 100%.

 Late payment penalties are as follows:-